rreusser/summation-algorithms/README.md

 It's not currently clear what's up with the slow serial algorithm, unless unrolling pairs is actually that much faster than V8's ability to group additions in a simple loop.
 The recursive and non-recursive pairwise summations aren't always numerically identical which suggests perhaps an equivalent algorithm with an ever so slightly different order of operations.

+Increasing radix for pairwise summation is numerically identical and gets better and better.
+It's not clear where the tradeoff ends.
+Perhaps 16/32 actually makes sense.

 ## License